Chart Color Schemes

 AreaSearch analysis of employment trends sees Gymea - Grays Point performing better than 90% of local markets assessed across Australia

-As of June 2025, 10,787 residents are employed while the unemployment rate is 2.5 percentage points below Greater Sydney's rate of 4.2%.
-The workforce participation rate is 66.9%, compared to Greater Sydney's 60.0%.
-Leading employment industries among residents include health care & social assistance, construction, and professional & technical services.
-The area has a particular specialization in construction, with an employment share 1.5 times the regional level.
+Employment growth over the past year was estimated at 3.1%.
+As of June 2025, 10,787 residents were employed with an unemployment rate of 2.5%, and workforce participation was 66.9%, higher than Greater Sydney's 60.0%.
+The leading employment industries among residents include health care & social assistance, construction, and professional & technical services.
+Employment specialization in construction is particularly notable, with a share 1.5 times the regional level.

-However, health care & social assistance employs only 12.8% of local workers, below Greater Sydney's 14.1%.
-Employment levels increased by 3.1% and labour force increased by 3.3% during the year to June 2025, causing the unemployment rate to rise by 0.1 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point rise in unemployment.
-State-level data for NSW as of Sep-25 shows employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, which lags behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Gymea - Grays Point's employment mix suggests local growth of approximately 6.8% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+However, health care & social assistance employs only 12.8% of local workers, lower than Greater Sydney's 14.1%.
+The area appears to offer limited employment opportunities locally, as indicated by the count of Census working population versus resident population.
+Employment levels increased by 3.1% and labour force grew by 3.3% during the year to June 2025, leading to a rise in unemployment rate by 0.1 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with an increase in unemployment rate by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that Gymea-Grays Point's employment could grow by approximately 6.8% over five years and 13.8% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment